rozeappletree/dokku-fastapi/README.md

 Before deploying (your commit with gh actions), make sure you

 - Change the host and ssh key values in gh secrets
-- Change the app name
+- Change the app name IN GH secrets (put it in vars section and edit deploy.yml file if you want to)
 - Install dokku in the server and set it up [(see here)](https://dokku.com/docs/getting-started/installation/).

     ```bash